aj28293/dsp/03-command_line.md

 Explore these other [ls options](http://www.techonthenet.com/unix/basic/ls.php) and pick 5 of your favorites:

-ls -R - Displays subdirectories as well ls -u - Displays files by the file access time ls -x - Displays files as rows across the screen ls -m - Displays the names as a comma-separated list. ls -d - Displays only directories
+ls -R - Displays subdirectories as well
+ls -u - Displays files by the file access time
+ls -x - Displays files as rows across the screen
+ls -m - Displays the names as a comma-separated list
+ls -d - Displays only directories

 ---